This document contains official content from the BMC Software Knowledge Base. It is automatically updated when the knowledge article is modified.

 TrueSight Capacity Optimization

-Which steps are needed to reconfigure the TrueSight Capacity Optimization (CO) version 10.x or BMC Capacity Optimization version 9.5 database
+Which steps are needed to reconfigure the TrueSight Capacity Optimization (TSCO) instance information or change the database user passwords?

 IMPORTANT NOTE: When changing the "Database Schema Owner" database account's password it is necessary to reconfigure all of the servers that are part of the TrueSight Capacity Optimization (TSCO) instance (All Application Servers and ETL Engine Servers).